Chief Black Horse and the Last Indian

 County, they tortured and double-scalped Sewell before cutting open

 his stomach and placing pieces of his rifle tripod in the wounds.

-The murder was witnessed by another hunter and several skinners who
+The murder was witnessed by hunter Billy Devons and three skinners who

-reported the atrocity at the nearest settlement of Rath City..
+reported the atrocity at the nearest settlement of Rath City in

-from Rath City on March 4th to capture Black Horse and his band.
+from Rath City on March 4th to capture Black Horse and his band in a

 After killing a Comanche sentry at Buffalo Springs Lake they found Black Horse's campsite

 in "Hidden Canyon" a site now known as Lubbock Lake.
-The hunters attacked but were quickly forced to retreat after suffering a
+The hunters attacked but were forced to retreat after suffering

 When word of the battle